google/GoogleSignIn-iOS/Samples/Swift/DaysUntilBirthday/README.md

 When run locally, both the email and password need to be passed to `xcodebuild`.

-From in Xcode, you can add arguments by selecting "Edit Scheme > Run > Environment Variables", and replace the variables with your test account.
-Alternatively, edit Credential.swift directly.
+In Xcode, you can add arguments by selecting "Edit Scheme > Run > Environment Variables", and replace the variables with your test account.
+Alternatively, edit `Credential.swift` directly.
 WARNING: Don't check these into the repo!

-From the command line, you can do this as arguments: `xcodebuild <other args> EMAIL_SECRET=...
+From the command line, you can do this as arguments:
+`xcodebuild <other args> EMAIL_SECRET=...
 PASSWORD_SECRET=...`.

 For Googlers, refer to CSI internal Workflow documentation for how to access these values, or access them via the repo's Secrets.